Industry NewsFeatured

 • ⚠️ HGVs over 7.5 tonnes prohibited (since 27 May 2025 due to cable condition)

-• Closes in high winds (40+ knots) - check National Highways for live status
+• Closes in high winds (40+ knots) - check National Highways for live updates

 Askable Questions About the Severn Bridge